yuwen41200/lamp-deploy/README.md

 ## Getting Started ##

-You can install it by executing the following command:
+You can install it by executing the following commands:

 ```bash
 wget https://github.com/yuwen41200/lamp-deploy/raw/master/release/dep-1.0.0.jar